-Parent/Teacher conferences are held twice during the school year, with the spring conference as a student led conference.
+Parent/Teacher conferences are held in the Fall of the school year.
 These dates may be found on the school calendar.
-Sign-up information will Updated 9/19/2022 also be sent home in advance of conference dates to allow parents a sufficient amount of time to sign-up for a convenient time slot.
+Sign-up information will also be sent home in advance of conference dates to allow parents a sufficient amount of time to sign-up for a convenient time slot.
 We encourage you to contact the school, at any time, should you have questions or concerns regarding this process.

-Class Change Policy
+Class Assignment & Change Policy